youwuyou/youwuyou.github.io/_projects/trip_camino.md

     </div>
 </div>
 <div class="caption">
-    The first day was the toughest day.
-It rained all along the way and it made climbing up the mountain more challenging as it became super slippery.
-I gradually lost a lot of my body temperature as I only wore a T-shirt and shorts in a summer day and did not expect the temperature drop.
-Luckily, after reaching the refuge Orisson and eating something, it became much warmer very soon.
-Considering the bad weather conditions, I decided to stay in Orrison and continue the rest of the stage the second day.
+The first day was the toughest.
+It rained continuously, making the climb up the mountain more challenging due to the slippery conditions.
+Gradually, I lost a lot of body heat, as I was only dressed in a T-shirt and shorts, not anticipating the drop in temperature.
+Fortunately, after reaching the refuge at Orisson and having something to eat, I warmed up quite quickly.
+Given the adverse weather conditions, I decided to stay in Orisson and continue the rest of the stage on the second day.
 </div>

 ### Day 2: Orrison → Roncesvalles